- What is Advance Tax? How to Calculate It? - Due Date is 15th March 2024

 Listed financial assets held for more than a year will be classified as long term, while unlisted financial assets and all non-financial assets will have to be held for at least two years to be classified as long-term.

-Introduction of STT or Securities transaction tax is levied when you make a transaction, whether of purchase or sale, on recognised stock exchange in India.
+Introduction of STT or Securities transaction tax is levied when you make a transaction, whether of purchase or sale, on a recognized stock exchange in India.
 No STT is levied when any transaction is made in currency or commodity market.
+As per the NSE circular (PDF) the STT charges are revised from 1st October 2024.

 STT (Securities Transaction Tax) is not something new.
 In fact, it was introduced way back in 2004 as a part of the Financial Act to collect taxes efficiently from the financial market.
 This article will mainly discuss the following questions: